ze-nto/ze-nto/README.md

 My name is José Pereira da Silva Neto.
 Zé for my friends, Neto for my family.

-I'm a Brazilian Systems Analysis and Development student living in Ilhéus, Bahia.
+I'm a Systems Analysis and Development student living in Ilhéus, Bahia, Brazil.
 I have a background in Biology.
 However, I am more interested in computers and web development for now.
 So I am looking for a career change, although still working as a Government employee at Universidade Estadual de Santa Cruz as a laboratory technician.

 My status:
-- :computer: Web developer Jr.
+- :computer: Front-end Developer Jr.
 - 🔭 I’m currently building my portifolio
 - :books: I’m currently learning web development with HTML, CSS, Javascript, PHP and Wordpress, Java, Nodejs, ReactJS and Angular.